hawkinsw/medava/README.md

 There was a generic exception.
 ```

 Now, let's get on with the real work.
 Our first task is to determine if the object the user wants to load has a method of a certain name and, if so, whether that method takes the types of parameters that we expect it to.
-The `getMethod` method takes the name of the method in question as the first parameter and then a variably sized list of *classes* that describe the parameters of the method named in the first parameter:
+The `getMethod` method takes the name of a method as the first parameter and then a variably sized list of _classes_ that describe the parameters of the method named in the first parameter:

 ```Java
             Method isTemperatureRangeAcceptableMethod = itemToLoad.getClass().getMethod("isTemperatureRangeAcceptable",
                     Double.class, Double.class);
 ```

-is searching `itemToLoad` to find a handle for a method named `isTemperatureRangeAcceptable` that takes two `Double` instances as parameters.
+`getMethod` searches the associated instance (`itemToLoad` in this case) to find a handle for a method with the give name (`isTemperatureRangeAcceptable` in this case) that takes the specified number and type of arguments (two `Double` instances in this case).
 If there is no such method (or some other error occurs), then an exception is thrown.
 As soon as the first exception is thrown in a `try` block, no further code in the `try` block is executed!
-Our `catch` block simply returns `false` to indicate (defensively) that the item to be loaded cannot be shipped in the current transporter.
-The method handle that is (conditionally) found is an instance of a class -- just like *everything* in Java (with a few exceptions).
-That class offers its clients an `invoke` method that gives us the power to invoke that found method on a particular object with a particular set of parameters.
+The code in the `catch` block that we implemented simply returns `false` to indicate (defensively) that the item to be loaded cannot be shipped in the current transporter.
+The method handle that is (conditionally) found is an instance of a class -- just like _everything_ in Java (with a few exceptions).
+That class offers its clients an `invoke` method that gives them the power to invoke that found method on a particular object with a particular set of parameters.
 If you squint,

 ```Java